CooledCoffee/textminer/README.md

 	'''
 	results = textminer.extract(html, rule)

-The number of lines may not differ a lot.
-But the rule in the textminer's way is far more clear and expressive.
+Textminer uses <a href="http://www.yaml.org/" target="_blank">yaml</a> to define rules, which is far more clear and expressive.
 This enables you to write very complicated rule for hierarchical extraction (see below).

 Installation